-- Melt the chocolate and coconut oil together on the stove top over medium-low heat, stirring often.
+- Melt the chocolate shavings and coconut oil together on the stove top over medium-low heat, stirring often.
 Or, microwave in a glass container, stopping to stir every 30 seconds.

-- Melt milk and/or white chocolate and drizzle over top to garnish if desired.
+- Optional: melt milk and/or white chocolate and drizzle over top or sprinkle on another garnish if desired.